Our Helpline Volunteers provide a listening and support service to survivors of rape and sexual abuse who call our helpline.

 - Commit to volunteering for at least 18 months, given the significant amount of training involved.

-Please note this volunteer opportunity is not suitable for University of Surrey students who are only available in term time.
+Please note that unfortunately, this volunteer opportunity is not suitable for University students who are only available in term time.

 What can we offer?